Professional Learning

 • Knowledge - knowing about food, like its ingredients, where it comes from, how it impacts health.
 This also includes understanding things that affect food choices, like culture and food traditions, income, how food is grown, processed and sold.

-• Using this knowledge to make choices in the food environment that support health and well-being
+• Application - using this knowledge to make choices in the food environment that support health and well-being

 To help students develop a good relationship with food and eating, and stay healthy, food literacy education should include: